jamesSampica/DataTables/README.md

 # DataTables
-.NET package for binding the jQuery Datatables library with an ASP.NET back-end.
+Dotnet package for binding the [jQuery Datatables library](https://datatables.net) with an ASP.NET back-end.

 This package contains nothing but the appropriate binding models, making it incredibly lean and efficient.